suhank/zea-engine/docs_src/docs/Tutorials/react/react.md

 ```
 Along with adding the dependencies and member variables, we will want to initialize the renderer once the HTMLCanvas element is loaded.
 We can do this by initializing the
 renderer in componentDidMount(), which waits for the canvas to load.
-In the render() method, we see that the Canvas hook is used/rendered.

 ```tsx
   // this method is called when the component is initially mounted and initially renders.